Keenan-Nicholson/blog/content/posts/sharing-data-via-torrent.md

 4. Decentralization and,
 5. Better Scalability

-why would we ever _not_ use a torrent client to share our data then?

-## Sharing is Caring

-Sharing your data via the torrent protocol might seem ideal in theory, but real-world results can vary.
-Especially when dealing with highly specialized data.
+## Why Would We Ever _Not_ Use a Torrent Client to Share Our Data?

+They say sharing is caring, and when it comes to torrenting, that couldn't be more true.
 If you are the only seed and there are no other peers, then the downloader is using only your bandwidth to retrieve the file.
 In this scenario, the stress on your network is essentially the same as a direct download because you're the sole source of the data.
 So, when it comes to torrenting, having multiple people seeding and/or as peers is essential to not only its functionality but to take advantage of all of the benefits it provides.

-For this thought experiment—where universities, professionals, and hobbyists share data via the torrent protocol—to be effective, the data must be in demand.
-If you work in a highly specialized field with few potential downloaders or are dealing with proprietary company data, maintaining a healthy number of seeders and peers can become a challenge.
+For professionals and hobbyists to effectively share data via torrents, the data must be in demand.
+If you work in a highly specialized field with few potential downloaders or handle proprietary company data, maintaining a healthy number of seeders and peers can be a challenge.
+S0, sharing your data via the torrent protocol might seem ideal in theory, but real-world results can vary.

+When downloading chunks of data from different peers there is always a chance that one of those chunks may be faulty.
+Thankfully, the risk of this is minimal as the torrent protocol has built-in hash checks to verify each piece of the file, preventing most corruption issues.

+Malware and fake torrents can also be an issue, you should always verify that you are receiving your data from a trusted source and validate your `.torrent` by verifying the source and inspecting it for "red flag" extensions, in particular, executables such as `.exe`, `.bat`, `.scr`, `.js`, `.vbs`.
+A great security measure is to use a remote server, known as a seedbox, to download and upload torrents quickly and safely.
+If you choose to use your local machine it's important to remember that your IP address is visible to other peers, make sure to always use a VPN to help anonymize your connection and minimize the risk of exposure to malicious actors.

+## Final Thoughts

+Sharing data via the torrent protocol can be an excellent way for universities, professionals, or even hobbyists to collaborate while minimizing costs and reducing the load on their servers.
+By distributing files across multiple peers and seeders, the burden on a single server is drastically reduced, and download speeds can improve for everyone involved.
+However, there are several risks to consider before diving in.
+Torrenting is not without its potential hazards, and a little bit of computer literacy and caution can go a long way in ensuring a safe and effective experience.

+For instance, if just one or two others find your data valuable and decide to download it, they can become seeders themselves, further distributing the load.
+This helps not only with bandwidth management but also increases the reliability of file transfers, as each downloader contributes to the overall availability of the file.
+However, you must ensure that the torrent is securely configured, as malicious actors or corrupted files can pose serious security threats.
+By taking simple precautions, such as validating the source and using a trusted tracker, you can reduce these risks.

+In the right context, torrenting can be a powerful tool for file sharing and collaboration and the more institutions that recognize the benefits of this approach then the more efficient and viable it will become.
+However, it’s important to weigh the potential downsides, such as dealing with a lack of seeders or ensuring the privacy of your data.
+With thoughtful planning and the right precautions, torrenting can be a valuable and low-cost option for distributing large datasets.